 The town was filled with delightfully eccentric characters.
 One stooped old man was infatuated with a statuesque blonde woman in our group.
 One evening, he abandoned his nightly game of boules in the town square and followed her home, his little dog trotting behind him.
 Both he and the dog followed her right into our kitchen!
 He was intrigued by the makeup of our group, two men and five women, and kept asking about the relationships among us.
 In his mind, the numbers should be equal so we could pair off, regardless of the fact that this was a painting retreat, not a singles club.

 My husband and I traveled to Alaska together a few years later because I had to attend a conference.
 While I was in meetings, he looked up a local man who had been a friend of his mother’s decades earlier.
 They went salmon fishing together.
-When I finished my meetings, he invited us both into his house, told us stories about what it was like to have moved there from the Midwest a long time earlier, and took us to a restaurant where he introduced us to some really amazing seafood, including the best halibut I’ve ever had.
-Two weeks later, after we’d toured other parts of the state, we returned to Anchorage and stopped by to see him — and he’d cleaned Bob’s salmon, shrink-wrapped it, and packed it in dry ice in a cooler for us to take home, along with some halibut.
+When I finished my meetings, he invited us both into his house, told us stories about what it was like to have moved there from the Midwest half a lifetime ago, and took us to a restaurant where he introduced us to some really amazing seafood, including the best halibut I’ve ever had.
+Two weeks later, after we’d toured other parts of the state, we returned to Anchorage and stopped by to see him — and he’d cleaned Bob’s salmon, shrink-wrapped it, and packed it in dry ice in a cooler for us to take home, along with some of his own halibut.

-On another Alaskan adventure, I found myself alone in Homer and was intrigued by something I read in a magazine about remote villages of Russian Old Believers.
+On another Alaskan adventure 15 years later, I found myself alone in Homer and was intrigued by something I read in a magazine about remote villages of Russian Old Believers.
 I chose one and headed out in my rental car to find it.

 I visited Italy with a small tour group — there were seven of us, all friends, accompanied by a tour leader and her assistant.
 The group was fantastic.
 But so many people besides my travel companions helped create cherished memories.
 Fabriccio, our tour guide in Florence, was a tall, curly-haired professor of Medieval and Renaissance Art History who spent days with us, explaining the paintings and history behind works at the Uffizi and other museums.

 Sometimes at night we gathered in the hotel bar, where Vinnie the bartender looked after us.
 At first Vinnie seemed a bit taken aback, even scandalized, by our raucous jokes and lack of inhibitions.
-He was a sweet guy, but straitlaced and reserved, even as he demonstrated the proper way to dip biscotti into vin santo.
+He was a sweet guy, but straitlaced and reserved, even as he demonstrated the proper way to dip biscotti into vin santo without spilling a drop.
 By the end of the week, we were teaching him to dance the time warp.
 These sorts of cultural exchanges are so enriching to both cultures.

 I love travel.
 I love art and architecture and history.
 I love gazing at spectacular scenery and sampling local food.
 I like seeing both the important cultural and historic sites and the offbeat parts of town where only the locals go.
 And one of my favorite things to do while traveling is to find a piazza or cafe where I can sit and sip the local libation while just watching the people go by and being part of the scene.
 For me, the best kind of travel is the kind that lets you immerse yourself in a place and glimpse a tiny fraction of what it might be like to be a part of that life.
 The best way to do that is to watch people, to meet people, and to talk to people — and, more importantly, to listen.